 We anchored in the outer harbor at 0915, long enough for a refreshing swim and to raise the dinghy on the deck.
 Then at 1015 we raised the anchor and headed for the marina about 1 M north.
 We wanted to fill the tank and all the jerry cans with fuel before mooring but there was a large sailboat ahead of us at the fuel dock so we made few turns outside the marina to kill some time.
 Eventually we got 109 liters of Diesel fuel.
 We then entered the marina and moored stern-to after taking one of the permanent mooring lines.
 We had come 24.7 M from Marathi.

-The marina is closer to being finished than it was last year but still has no water and no electricity connections.
-The road however is almost done.
+The marina was closer to being finished than it was last year but still had no water and no electricity connections.
+The road however was almost done.

-This small trip is now over and Thetis, after an absence of almost 10 months and about 6000 M under her keel is now back in Samos.
+This small trip was now over and Thetis, after an absence of almost 10 months and about 6000 M under her keel was now back in Samos.